openbmc/entity-manager/docs/associations.md

-In addition to the `containing` associations, entity-manager will add `powering`/`powered_by` associations between a power supply and its parent when its downstream port is marked as a `PowerPort`.
+In addition to the `containing` associations, entity-manager will add `powering`/`powered_by` associations between a power supply and its parent when

+- Downstream Type:Port stanza is marked as a PortType `powered_by` and
+- Upstream Type:Port stanza(s) are marked with PortType `powering`
+- Ports are linked via matching 'Name' fields in the Type:Port stanzas.

-The below example shows two PSU ports on the motherboard, where the `Type` fields for those ports match up with the `ConnectsToType` field from the PSUs.
+The below example shows two PSU ports on the motherboard, where the `PortType` fields for those ports match up with the `ConnectsToType` field from the PSUs.

 motherboard.json: